8.3 Worked Case 2 — Hospital Inpatient + Commercial

 • An inpatient hospital stay generates a facility claim on the UB-04 (837I) reimbursed under a Medicare Severity Diagnosis Related Group (MS-DRG), separate from the surgeon's professional claim.

-• The operating surgeon's professional services are billed separately on a CMS-1500 (837P), independent of the hospital's UB-04.
+• The operating surgeon's professional services are billed separately on a CMS-1500 (837P) under the physician fee schedule, independent of the hospital's UB-04.

-• When a patient has active employer-sponsored commercial coverage and Medicare, coordination of benefits (COB) makes the commercial plan primary and Medicare secondary.
+• When a patient age 65+ has active employer-sponsored commercial coverage and Medicare, Medicare Secondary Payer rules make the commercial plan primary and Medicare secondary.

 • The primary payer's electronic remittance advice (835 ERA) must be received and posted before the secondary Medicare claim is submitted.

-• Group codes on the ERA — CO (contractual obligation), PR (patient responsibility), and OA (other adjustment) — tell the biller how each adjustment is classified.
+• ERA group codes — CO (contractual obligation), PR (patient responsibility), and OA (other adjustment) — tell the biller how each adjustment is classified.

 Case Narrative (Fictional)